HIDDEN-VIRUS/chb/README.md

 ## ***About This Tool***:

-This Tool For 1.FB Clone 2.Sms bomber for Bangladesh 3.Termux baner 4.Email bomber No loging 5.Python code encrept
+This Tool For 1.FB Clone 2.Sms bomber for Bangladesh 3.Termux banner 4.Email bomber No loging 5.Python code encrept 6.video download
 ## Installation :
 ```
 $ pkg update && pkg upgrade